Marguerite Agnes Power

 Marguerite Agnes Power (1815–1867) was a British novelist, writer for periodicals, and editor throughout the majority of her life.

 Biography

 Power was born in 1815 to Agnes and Colonel Robert Power.
-She is thought to have spent her childhood in Ireland where her father managed the estates in County Tyrone after he returned from a career in the British army.
+She is thought to have spent her childhood in Ireland, where her father managed the estates in County Tyrone after he returned from a career in the British army.

 She was a respectable, hardworking writer who was frequently poor.
 She is often forgotten despite her many contributions.
-However, her legacy remains within her many works including her contributions to The Keepsake, Book of Beauty and also to the Illustrated London News and other periodicals.
-She is known for her memoir of her aunt Lady Blessington as well as her book Arabian Days and Nights (1863), which is an account of a winter's residence in Egypt.
-Miss Power died in July 1867 after a long illness.
+However, her legacy remains within her many works, including her contributions to The Keepsake, Book of Beauty and also to the Illustrated London News and other periodicals.
+She is known for her memoir of her aunt Lady Blessington, as well as her book Arabian Days and Nights (1863), an account of a winter's residence in Egypt.

+Power died in July 1867 after a long illness.